 The original machine was an Axminster X1 Micro Mill which is also sold as other branded versions by other sellers.
 The current version of our mill before the modifications is available to buy online.

 The old mill had problems with vertical play in the Z axis when changing direction and the vertical pillar was leaning slightly forward so any holes drilled using the manual drilling arm always came out at a slight angle.

 The new mill plan

-Our original plan was to completely replace the old cast iron column with a custom built one made from 20mm thick aluminium plate and Andrew spent several weeks designing the mill down to each nut and bolt in Fusion 360 to design and prototype a new mill.
+Our original plan was to completely replace the old cast iron column with a custom-built one made from a 20mm thick aluminium plate and Andrew spent several weeks designing the mill down to each nut and bolt in Fusion 360 to design and prototype a new mill.

 The images below are renders from Fusion 360 of how the new mill was to look.

 New fixed pillar

 We ordered a new fixed X1-102 Column from Arceurotrade and made new mounting blocks and mounts to use on our mill.